Soccer Goals: Always Worth One Point!

-How Many Points is a Goal Worth in Soccer?
+What Counts as a Goal in Soccer?

 Ready to learn more?
 Here’s a helpful article on scoring more goals in a soccer match.